amckinney/backend-dev/docs/05-lesson.md

 *RPCs* may be a new term, but it's actually something you're already familiar with in Go.
-In fact, you've wrote a command line tool that issues an RPC to the `Issue Tracker` application in the [first assignment](./01-assignment#go-cli)!
+In fact, you've wrote a command line tool that issues an RPC to the `Issue Tracker` application in the [first assignment](./01-assignment)!
 To be clear, the CLI *calls* the `/issues` API endpoint via an RPC using JSON as an encoding scheme and HTTP as a transport protocol.
 This is a mouthful, but you're now familiar with each of these components!
 If any of these components or definitions is still not clear, we encourage you to find additional resources online.
-Independent reserach and learning is a big part of software engineering, so it's an important skill to continually practice!
+Independent research and learning is a big part of software engineering, so it's an important skill to continually practice!

 So we've seen how we can create a command line program to call an external service, but